-If the Voting Place Manager has concerns about the behaviour of a scrutineer, they may seek the advice of Mobile Support or the Returning Officer.
+If the Voting Place Manager has concerns about the behaviour of a scrutineer, they can seek the advice of a Mobile Support or the Returning Officer.
 If the matter cannot be resolved and is becoming a disturbance or obstructing the voting process, the Returning Officer will ask the candidate to withdraw the appointment of the scrutineer.

-Your campaign team may bring you refreshments.
-This may need to happen outside the voting place.
+Please keep discussions with other scrutineers discreet and make any phone calls with your campaign team outside the voting place.
+Your campaign team can bring you refreshments.
+This needs to happen outside the voting place.
 Hot drinks and food should not be consumed while sitting in the voting place.
 Note that the Electoral Commission does not supply food or drink for scrutineers.
-Toilet facilities may be available for your use.
+Toilet facilities may be available for your use